Spontaneous emission of TLS: TCP socket¶

 Received STOP, exiting

-After the simulation, we can retrieve molecular simulation data from molecule.additional_data_history, a Python list which stores the molecular information sent from the driver code at each step of the simulation.
+After the simulation, we can retrieve molecular simulation data from molecule.extra, a Python dictionary which stores the molecular information sent from the driver code at each step of the simulation.

 print(f"Collected {population.size} samples.")